-As many of us believe, including a cleansing, toning, and moisturizing routine in your daily skincare regimen is enough to make your skin spotless and flawless.
-However, exfoliation gives you radiant and glowing skin.
-Moreover, It is important to exfoliate not just your face but the entire body.
 Our skin undergoes modifications throughout life because of external physiological stimuli.
-Both the chronological and environmental overlap during a person’s lifetime and are responsible for the dysfunction of the skin’s natural self-protection mechanism and repairing capacity.
-Just our hair, nails, and other body parts, your skin tends to constantly renew itself to repair skin damage, protect your skin from damage, and protect your body from fungi, bacteria, and other pathogens.
-Usually referred to as epidermal turnover, your skin’s process to renew itself is complex.
-New skin cells are formed inside your skin, with these new cells rising to the surface over time, replacing the older ones.
-Skin cell turnover is key to keeping your skin healthy and maintaining a smooth and youthful appearance.
-Unfortunately, this process often leaves behind unwanted dead skin cells.
-Over time, these dead skin cells can accumulate on your face and other parts of your body, leading to acne breakouts, premature aging, and other undesired effects.
+The chronological and environmental overlap during a person’s lifetime and are responsible for the dysfunction of the skin’s natural self-protection mechanism and repairing capacity.
+Just our hair, nails, and other body parts, your skin tends to constantly renew to repair skin damage, protect your skin from damage, and protect your body from fungi, bacteria, and other pathogens.
+Usually referred to as epidermal turnover, your skin’s renewing process is complex.

-Exfoliation Is The Key!
+Exfoliation Is the Key!

 How to Exfoliate Your Skin